 |Note 15 - Common stock warrants||

-All Series A, B, C and D warrants have been called and all Series A, and C warrants have been exercised.
+All Series A, B, C and D warrants have been called, and all Series A and C warrants have been exercised.
 All Series B warrants had been exercised at December 31, 2017 however, on January 23, 2018, 117,000 shares of Mentors Common Stock purchased in 2014 through warrant exercises by two Bhang shareholders under an agreement that was ultimately rescinded, were returned to the Company (see Note 5) and the associated exercise of warrants was reversed with 87,456 Series B warrants and 29,544 Series D warrants reinstated.
-As a result of the reinstatement, 6,316,115 Series D warrants remain outstanding.
-However, the Company intends to allow warrant holders or Company designees, in place of original holders, additional time as needed to exercise the remaining series B and D warrants.
+The Company intends to allow warrant holders or Company designees, in place of original holders, additional time as needed to exercise the remaining series B and D warrants.
 The Company may lower the exercise price of all or part of a warrant series at any time.
-Similarly, the Company could, but does not anticipate, reverse splitting the stock to raise the stock price above the warrant exercise price.
+Similarly, the Company could but does not anticipate, reverse splitting the stock to raise the stock price above the warrant exercise price.
 The warrants are specifically not affected and do not split with the shares in the event of a reverse split.
-If the called warrants are not exercised, the Company has the right to designate the warrants to a new holder in return for a $0.10 per share redemption fee payable to the original warrant holders as discussed further in Note 16.
+If the called warrants are not exercised, the Company has the right to designate the warrants to a new holder in return for a $0.10 per share redemption fee payable to the original warrant holders as discussed further in Note 15.
 All such changes in the exercise price of warrants were provided for by the court in the Plan of Reorganization to provide a mechanism for all debtors to receive value even if they could not or did not exercise their warrant.
 Therefore, Management believes that the act of lowering the exercise price is not a change from the original warrant grants and the Company did not record an accounting impact as the result of such change in exercise prices.

-In 2009, the Company entered into an Investment Banking agreement with Network One Securities, LLC and a related Strategic Advisory Agreement with Lenox Hill Partners, LP with regard to a potential merger with a cancer development company.
-In conjunction with those related agreements, the Company issued 689,159 Series H ($7) Warrants, with a 30 year life.
-The warrants are subject to cashless exercise based upon the ten day trailing closing bid price preceding the exercise as interpreted by the Company.
+In 2009, the Company entered into an Investment Banking agreement with Network 1 Financial Securities, Inc. and a related Strategic Advisory Agreement with Lenox Hill Partners, LLC with regard to a potential merger with a cancer development company.
+In conjunction with those related agreements, the Company issued 689,159 Series H ($7) Warrants, with a 30-year life.
+The warrants are subject to cashless exercise based upon the ten-day trailing closing bid price preceding the exercise as interpreted by the Company.

-As of June 30, 2018, and December 31, 2017 the weighted average contractual life for all Mentor warrants was 20.0 years and 20.5 years, respectively, and the weighted average outstanding warrant exercise price was $2.11 and $2.11 per share, respectively.
+As of December 31, 2018 and 2017, the weighted average contractual life for all Mentor warrants was 20.9 years and 21.9 years, respectively, and the weighted average outstanding warrant exercise price was $2.11 and $2.11 per share, respectively.